Francesco Gonzaga (1538–1566): Biography

 On 2 March 1562 he was elected Archbishop of Cosenza with dispensation for not having reached the canonical age; he was named administrator of the see.
+He never set foot there, preferring to govern it through a vicar.
+He was a member of Borromeo's literary Academy of the Vatican Knights which met at the Casina Pio IV.
+His brother Cesare was also a member.

 On 16 July 1562 he opted for San Lorenzo in Lucina, a titular church declared to be a deaconry pro illa vice.
 He opted for the order of cardinal priests on 1 March 1564 and San Lorenzo in Lucina was returned to its status as a titular church at that time.
 He resigned the government of the Archdiocese of Cosenza sometime before 12 January 1565.
-On 5 May 1565 he was elected Bishop of Mantua with dispensation for not having reached the canonical age.
+On 5 May 1565 he succeeded his cousin Federico Gonzaga (cardinal) as Bishop of Mantua with dispensation for not having reached the canonical age.

-He participated in the papal conclave of 1565-66 that elected Pope Pius V. He died during the conclave, in Rome, on 6 January 1566.
-He was buried in San Lorenzo in Lucina.
+He arrived ill at the papal conclave of 1565-66 that elected Pope Pius V and died during the conclave, in Rome, on 6 January 1566 at the age of twenty-eight.
+He was buried in the choir of San Lorenzo in Lucina.
+The following month his brother Cesare, count of Guastalla, held an ornate commemoration in the Cattedrale di San Pietro apostolo in Mantua, including a large catafalque with an Egyptian motif.